hlxmh/image-pdf-test/README.md

 # ImagePdfTest

-small test for a server-side generation of pdfs w/ browser-generated screenshots
+small test for server-side generation of pdfs w/ browser-generated screenshots

 - ngx-capture for screenshots
 - pdfkit for pdfs
 - express for server

-## Development server
+## to run

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.